A mixture transition distribution modeling for higher-order circular Markov processes: Introduction

 \section{Introduction}

 Statistical analysis related to the data that take values on unit vectors is called directional statistics, where the direction is more important than the magnitude.
-Directional data occurs in many areas, namely geostatistics, natural sciences, environmental sciences, biology, information science, genetics, and among others.
-The basic manifold of the high dimensional sphere is the unit circle which is embedded in the Euclidean space $\mathbb{R}^2$, and the statistical methods for the unit circle are known as circular statistics.
-For further reviews, we refer to the monographs of \cite{jammalamadaka2001topics}, \cite{MJ09}, and \cite{pewsey2013circular}.
-In addition, a recent review paper of \cite{pewsey2021recent} should be added.
+Directional data occur in many areas, including geostatistics, natural sciences, environmental sciences, biology, information science, and genetics.
+The basic manifold of the high dimensional sphere is the unit circle embedded in the Euclidean space $\mathbb{R}^2$, and the statistical methods for the unit circle are known as circular statistics.
+For further reviews, we refer to the monographs of \cite{jammalamadaka2001topics}, \cite{MJ09}, \cite{pewsey2013circular}, \cite{ley2017modern} and \cite{ley2020applied}. \cite{pewsey2021recent} should also be referred to.

-While many data taking values on the unit circle or sphere are characterized by time series structure, the statistical analysis for circular time series is not fully developed so far.
-We can observe many time series data on the circle, such as the wind or wave directions, time records of a certain event, and animal movement trajectories, which show typical periodic patterns.
-As for the correlation coefficient of the bivariate circular data, \cite{fisher1983correlation, fisher1994time} proposed circular correlation coefficients and considered basic circular time series models as linked autoregressive and moving average models and wrapping processes for real-valued time series.
-A comprehensive analysis of circular time series modeling can be found in \cite{breckling1989analysis}.
+While many data which take values on the unit circle or sphere are characterized by time-series structure, the statistical analysis for circular time series has not been fully developed yet.
+There are many time-series data on the circle, such as the wind or wave directions, time records of a certain event, and animal movement trajectories, which show typical periodic patterns.
+As for the correlation coefficient of the bivariate circular data, \cite{fisher1983correlation, fisher1994time} proposed circular correlation coefficients and considered basic circular time-series models as linked autoregressive and moving average models and wrapping processes for real-valued time series.
+A comprehensive analysis of circular time-series modeling can be found in \cite{breckling1989analysis}.